scctsi/trial-promoter-app/README.md

 ##### For Technical Users: Detailed [Installation Instructions](https://github.com/scctsi/trial-promoter-app/wiki/Installation on Ubuntu for technical users) for hosting Trial Promoter on servers other than Heroku

 ##### [View the code] (https://github.com/scctsi/trial-promoter-app/tree/experiment) used in the experiment described in paper “Trial Promoter: a Web-based Tool for Boosting the Promotion of Clinical Research Through Social Media”

+The development branch contains a rewrite of Trial Promoter.